 Forests are nature’s hidden baskets, one that can be difficult to traverse but also make a photographer fall in love with what they see.
 Therefore, capturing a forest is a difficult task, but one that photographers gleefully take on.
 After all, it is a magical place to be.

-Ideal settings on your camera: Contrast and colour are key in a forest photo so make sure you use a polarizing filter and a low ISO for the perfect photograph.
+Ideal settings on your camera: Contrast and color are key in a forest photo so make sure you use a polarizing filter and a low ISO for the perfect photograph.

 Perfect time to capture a shot: Mornings.
 Light filtering through trees make for an amazing shot, so get out after sunrise and wait for the rays to peep through.
 Ismael did amazingly with this simple yet stunning image, capturing the sunshine filtering through the leaves.